Archie3d/aeolus_plugin/README.md

 Control MIDI channel:
 - `CC 1` modulation wheel enables/disables tremulant;
-- `CC 7` controls the global volume and the volume of each division;
+- `CC 7` controls the global volume and the volume of each division which has `swell` enabled;
 - `CC 91` controls the reverb output level;

 ## Custom organ configuration